-An “arrest” is not affected if all charges were either dropped or never filed.
-An arrest marks your criminal history regardless of the outcome of the case and the only legal method to reduce this impact is called “expungement,” or “sealing” the record or “non-disclosure” orders (see below).
+An “arrest” is remains on your record even if all charges were either dropped or never filed.
+An arrest marks your criminal history regardless of the outcome of the case and the only legal method in Florida to reduce this impact is a process called a record “expungement,” or record “sealing.”

 How Does an Arrest Affect Your Job

 An arrest for the common crimes, such as simple DUI or some minor misdemeanor or innocuous felony, will eventually have you thinking about how this will affect your employment.
 The impact can be immediate or years later.